Hi there!

 I am an Assistant Professor in the Brown University Computer Science Department.
 I’m broadly interested in theoretical computer science but I’m especially keen on graph-theoretic questions in approximation algorithms, online algorithms, distributed algorithms and metric embeddings.

-I completed my PhD in computer science in the Carnegie Mellon Computer Science Department where I was very fortunate to be advised by Bernhard Haeupler and R. Ravi.
-After that, I spent a lovely year as a postdoc in the ETH Zürich Math Department where I was hosted by the inimitable Rico Zenklusen in the Mathematical Optimization Group.
+I completed my PhD in computer science in the Carnegie Mellon Computer Science Department.
+After that, I spent a lovely year as a postdoc in the ETH Zürich Math Department in the Mathematical Optimization Group.

 Recent Publications